AndrewChild/The-Garden-Guidebook/README.md

 # The Garden Guidebook
- Collaborative guidebook for the Garden bouldering area generated using the LocalBoulders framework
+ A collaborative guidebook for the Garden bouldering area generated using the LocalBoulders framework.
+The book is currently unfinished but a work in progress PDF can be downloaded [here](https://github.com/AndrewChild/The-Garden-Guidebook/raw/main/guideBook.pdf).

 # ToDo:
 - Add routes for areas outside garden main